-We focused on the spatial distribution of the five most abundant species in our databaseof public health and veterinary importance: Amblyomma americanum, Dermacentor variabilis, Ixodes cookei, Ixodes scapularis, and Rhipicephalus sanguineus.
-Working on the assumption that counties with higher populations would submit more specimens than less populated counties, we estimated the incidence rate of each county by adjusting the total submissions of each species by the county's total population (Figure 2).
-We used the county population data from the official 2010 United States Census Data (CITE) to calculate incidence rate (total numbers of individual ticks per 100,000 people).
+We focused on the geographic distribution of the five most abundant species in our database, which are of significant public health and veterinary importance: Amblyomma americanum, Dermacentor variabilis, Ixodes cookei, Ixodes scapularis, and Rhipicephalus sanguineus.
+Working on the assumption that counties with higher populations would submit more specimens than less populated counties, we estimated the incidence rate or. which was calculated by adjusting the total tick count by the county's total population Because we did not have the county population data for each year, we looked at pertinent time periods during the passive surveillance program: 1960-1970, 1990-2000, 2000-2010, and 2010-2020.
+For each time periods, we used the 1960, 1990, 2000, and 2010 United Census data (CITE) respectively to find the total tick cases per 100,000 persons at the specified periods (Figure 2)

-Presence mapping of the other tick species

 For the tick species with less than 150 submissions across 1900 to 2017, we aggregated the submissions by genus.
 We excluded the five major tick species (Amblyomma americanum, Dermacentor variabilis, Ixodes cookei, Ixodes scapularis, and Rhipicephalus sanguineus) from this analysis.
-We then mapped each genus.
+We then mapped presence or absence of each genus by county.

 Temporal analysis

-To investigate how the annual submissions changed over the course of the passive tick surveillance program, we first aggregated all tick submissions by year.
+To investigate how the annual submissions changed over the course of the passive tick surveillance program, we first aggregated all individual tick specimenby year.
 Because there were few submissions in the beginning of the program, we grouped the annual submissions into decades starting from 1900-1910 (the years included would be from 1900 to 1909) to 2010-2020.

 Since the majority of the annual total tick submissions were comprised of A. americanum, D. variabilis, I. cookei, I. scapularis, and R. sanguineus, we analyzed the temporal dynamics of these top five taxa.
-We did not evaluate submissions by year because submissions vary drastically during active campaigning for citizen submissions or introduction of identification fees.
-Therefore, we looked at the proportional contribution of each species to the annual summed submissions of the five major species.
+We did not evaluate total counts by year as it varied drastically during active campaigning for citizen submissions or introduction of identification fees.
+Therefore, we looked at the proportional contribution of each species to the annual summed counts of the five major species.
 To detect if there have been any monotonic trends (i.e. gradual shifts in abundance), we ran a non-parametric, two-sided Mann-Kendall trend test on the yearly proportion of each of the species from 1900-2017 (Kendall, 1975).

 Seasonality